Created by · Dave Hallock

 Here is another video, in which beta tester Tony M. Victorino plays through a few levels of the Merlin-1000 version of DL2E.

-Here is a link to all the text that appears in the pop-up boxes.
+If the hovering pop-up text boxes on this page do not work with your device, here is a link to all the text that appears in the pop-up boxes.

 Check out the D-L-P forum discussion of DL2E that started in July 2015.